AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-9-favorite-video-games-of-all-time.md

 This one's a rather underrated Nintendo DS game that I played when I was young.
 I received it as a gift during a time in my childhood when I was obsessed with anything involving medieval combat and themes.

-{% include posts/picture.html img="prince" format="JPG" alt="Opening lines from the Prince's narrative before the first mission." %}
+{% include posts/picture.html img="prince" alt="Opening lines from the Prince's narrative before the first mission." %}

 Battles of the Prince of Persia is a unique top-down strategy game by Ubisoft.
 You control various armies—Persian, Indian, and Daevan—as the Prince's story unfolds.
 Gameplay involves the player and NPC taking turns by playing cards from their decks.
 These cards, of which you can collect more throughout the game, dictate how many moves you can make during your turn; some of them allow you to execute an onslaught attack or fortify your defenses.